atefkaibenothman/Tip-Calculator/README.md

 # Tip Calculator

-Tip-calculator is a tip calculator application for iOS.
+Tip-Calculator is a tip calculator application for iOS.

 Submitted by: Atef Kai Benothman